 - Pinch of salt

-- Put the chopped apples into a saucepan and add a splash or two of water to the pan to help to keep the apples from sticking while they cook down.
+- Put the chopped apples into a saucepan and add a splash or two of water (or apple cider) to the pan to help to keep the apples from sticking while they cook down.

 - Cook the apples on medium heat for about 10 minutes, stirring occasionally and reducing the heat if the apples start to get too hot and splatter outside the pan.